yannchristinat/oncoscanR/inst/extdata/README.md

                      str(len(snps)+1-start['i']),
                      str((snps[-1]-start['pos'])/1000)]))
 ```

+The output of the python script was saved in the file
+`OncoScan_CNV.na33.r2.annot.processed.bed`

 ## Format
 A BED file with 3 columns (chromosome, start, end) and one line for each arm.